LaviniaTinca/github-like-app/README.md

+# Github Like App

+This repository contains a web application project, GitHub Like App.

+This is a MERN app, uses Mongo DB, Express js, React with tailwind CSS, Node.
+The app is deployed on Render.
+You can check it [here](https://github-like-app-a8cy.onrender.com/)

+Thank you for visiting!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.